 In cases 2 and 3, you will receive base tokens in the form of a loan.
 These tokens must be paid back when liquidity is removed.
 If the token value increases, the amount of USD needed to cover the loan increases (i.e., you will be able to withdraw less USD than you originally added).

-Liquidity providers also pay or receive funding payments depending on market conditions.
-Funding will be paid/received once you have a maker position (AKA impermanent position) and follows the same principals as regular funding payments:
+You will pay or receive funding payments once you have a maker position (AKA impermanent position).
+Payments follow the same principals as regular funding payments:

 - If funding is positive, longs pay shorts